wyfo/apischema/docs/conversions.md

 !!! note
     For `definitions_schema`, conversions can be added with types by using a tuple instead, for example `definitions_schema(serializations=[(list[Foo], foo_to_bar)])`.

-`conversion` parameter can also take a tuple of conversions, when you have a `Union`, a `tuple` or when you want to have several deserializations for the same type.
+The `conversion` parameter can also take a tuple of conversions, when you have a `Union`, a `tuple` or when you want to have several deserializations for the same type.

 ### Dynamic conversions are local

 Dynamic conversions are discarded after having been applied (or after class without conversion having been encountered).
 For example, you can't apply directly a dynamic conversion to a dataclass field when calling `serialize` on an instance of this dataclass.
-Reasons of this design are detailed in the [FAQ](#whats-the-difference-between-conversion-and-default_conversion-parameters).
+Reasons for this design are detailed in the [FAQ](#whats-the-difference-between-conversion-and-default_conversion-parameters).

 ```python
 {!local_conversions.py!}